ballerina-attic/connectors/twitter/samples/twitter/README.md

   - set_env_vars.sh - Environment variable setter

 ### Important
 The test functions contain hard-coded values for the Twitter message and search query which can be changed according to your requirement before running the test file.
-Also, the "XXXXX" values should be replaced with the twitter ID once a tweet is posted.

-These tests can be improved to use the same Twitter ID generated in the testTweet when the global variables are supported for Testarina, so that all the tests can be run from one attempt.

 # Steps to run the test file

  1. Clone the Connector repo and download the latest Ballerina-Tools distribution